berryxmas/newsite/content/projects/project-04.md

 draft: false
 ---
 # Overview:
 This project involved implementing APISIX, a high-performance API gateway, to enhance API management for our advanced analytics team.
-The goal was to gain control over our API usage, which was previously consumed by other teams without proper oversight, and enable easy routing to our PostgreSQL database.
+The goal was to gain control over our API usage, which was previously consumed by other teams without proper oversight, and enable easy routing to our PostgreSQL database.x

 # Key Features:
 - API Usage Visibility: Before APISIX, our team lacked a clear overview of how our APIs were being consumed.
 With APISIX, we can now monitor and manage API traffic more effectively.